Adrian-Ng/Adrian-Ng.github.io/_scala/spark/enron1.md

 }
 ```

-This function takes a single email as input.
+This class takes a single email as input.
 For each input, it returns a collection (Seq) of tuples.
 Each tuple would look like:
 ```
 from:			to:				date:
 bill.cordes@enron.com	mike.mcconnell@enron.com	Mon, 24 Jul 2000 00:28:00 -0700 (PDT)
 ```

-Given that each line in the data represents an email, we need to use a `For Comprehension` to iterate through the email corpus and add each output to a mutable collection, `buf`.
+Now we can use this class over the entire corpus.

 ```scala
 val buf = scala.collection.mutable.ListBuffer.empty[String]